 The cooperation between a client, and a development company is both very individual and generic at the same time.
 From the development’s team point of view, the goal of the cooperation is to create a product and possibly maintain it in the future.
 That’s why wrong assumptions, approach, plan, and the execution of that plan can lead to different expectations and results at many stages of product’s creation.

-Rule #1: Find time to meet with the team
+Rule #1: Find time to meet with the Ruby on Rails consulting team

 Meetings constitute a good opportunity to present the progress with the product made by the development team in each sprint.
 From my experience, during meetings, clients will have many questions about developers’ work, in accordance with the workflow, layout, and business logic.
 At such meetings, called stand-up meetings, many edge cases are very often targeted and clarified.
 A stand-up meeting should take place at least once a week, but twice would be even more beneficial.